 - The cluster analysis was conducted using a two-stage density linkage to ensure that all points are clustered before the clusters are joined

 - To control for age effects, dietary and anthropometric data were transformed into variables independent from age.
-Energy intake was computed per kg of body weight, per g total food intake, and as a ratio of energy intake to estimated basal metabolic rate. body mass index was converted into standard deviation (standard deviation) scores of BMI (BMI-SDS) to allow for calculation of individual BMI in relation to the reference population using the LMS method
+Energy intake was computed per kg of body weight, per g total food intake, and as a ratio of energy intake to estimated basal metabolic rate.
+BMI was converted into standard deviation (SD) scores of BMI (BMI-SDS) to allow for calculation of individual BMI in relation to the reference population using the LMS method

 - Non-parametric Kruskal-Wallis one-way analysis of variance was used to test for group differences for continuous variables, and chi-square tests were used for between-group differences for categorical variables.